BombShellReaper/Minecraft-Vanilla-Java/README.md

   - Press Ctrl + X, then type Y, and press Enter.

+### 6. Configure Server Properties
-> **Edit the Server Properties**
+> Modify the server's settings as needed:

     nano server.properties

 > [!NOTE]
-> This is where you can edit the server IP address, server port, etc. Make sure you know what you are doing before making changes.
+> This file allows you to configure options like the server's IP address and port.
+Be cautious and ensure you understand the changes you make.